-She has more than 20 years of banking experience.
-She started her professional career at the Hungarian Financial Supervisory Authority.
-During her supervisory career, she worked her way up through the ranks to become Head of the Directorate for Licensing and Legal Enforcement.
-Between 2010 and 2021, she continued her career at the OTP Group, where she gained several years of business experience and then became head of corporate governance.
-She has served on the executive boards of several domestic and foreign subsidiaries of the OTP Group.
-Between March and November 2021, she was Deputy CEO of the cabinet of the Chairman-Chief-Executive of MKB Bank Nyrt, and Head of the Chairman's Office since November 2021.
-She has been the employee representative member of the Supervisory Board of MKB Bank since July 2022.
+Dr. Ilona Török has more than 20 years of banking experience.
+She started his career at the Hungarian Financial Supervisory Authority, where she gained legal and financial experience in several areas, before becoming Head of the Licensing and Enforcement Directorate.
+Between 2010 and 2021, she held various positions at OTP Bank in capital markets and treasury, then became Head of Corporate Governance, and was a member of the management board of several domestic and foreign subsidiaries of the OTP Group.
+From March 2021, she headed the Office of the Chairman and Chief Executive of MKB Bank.
+From November 2021 she held the same position at Magyar Bankholding and its member banks.
+Since